 Lampo has received a grant from the Carl & Marilynn Thoma Art Foundation that will make it possible to bring writer Nora Khan to Chicago.
 On December 1 she joins artist Steven Warwick to present Fear Indexing the X-Files, in a lecture and performance reading at the Lampo Annex.
 Khan and Warwick analyze key episodes of the television … Continued

-The great John Wiese returns to Lampo to perform his new four-channel composition Time Column—a work that the Los Angeles-based artist says “imposes vertical time on horizontal sounds.”
+The great John Wiese returns to Lampo to perform his new four-channel composition Time Column—a work the artist says “imposes vertical time on horizontal sounds.”

 John Wiese (b.1977, Ft.
 Leavenworth, Kan.) works primarily in recorded and performed sound with a focus on installation and multi-channel diffusions, as well as scoring for large ensembles.
 He is a prolific artist and has various ongoing projects, including the concrète grindcore band Sissy Spacek, and collaborations with Evan Parker, C. Spencer Yeh, Aaron Dilloway, Kevin Drumm, Lasse Marhaug and others.
 In 2011 he released his 100th 7-inch record, celebrated with a retrospective exhibit and monograph.
 Many of these recordings were published on his Helicopter label, and on more than 50 independent labels from around the world.
 Wiese has toured extensively and has appeared at several leading international festivals.